MEH1999/MEH1999/README.md

 ## Objective

 My Journey in Information technology has led me to develop a passion for cybersecurity, data analysis, and quality assurance.
 I am now eager to transition into any of those fields as most of the skills in each position go hand in hand, specifically aiming to join as a System Admin, Business/Data Analyst, or Quality Assurance Tester.
+If anything, I would like to ultimately combine each skill from each path to coincide into one role to better my chances of being impactful in my day to day.
+As each role has skill sets that will tie in with each other.
+Currently, 🚧 Under Construction 🚧 in terms of detailing out my projects and finalizing them in a way, where it is easily digestible.

 ## Projects & Skills